insane-adding-machines/unicore-mx-examples/examples/tiva/lm4f/stellaris-ek-lm4f120xl/uart_echo_simple/README.md

 # README

-This example demonstrates the ease of setting up the UART with libopencm3.
+This example demonstrates the ease of setting up the UART with unicore-mx.
 Basic UART echo is achieved by using blocking reads and writes.
 The UART is set up as 921600-8N1.
 PA0 is the Rx pin, and PA1 is the Tx pin (from the LM4F perspective).
 These